The cheapest car insurance company in Florida is State Farm, which offers coverage for $134 per month — 42% less than the state average.

 How we score: Policygenius’ ratings are determined by our editorial team.
 Our methodology takes multiple factors into account, including pricing, financial ratings, quality of customer service, and other product-specific features.

-Travelers has cheaper-than-average rates (and a long list of discounts).
-Plus, drivers can upgrade a standard policy with any of the company’s useful add-ons.
+Travelers has cheaper-than-average car insurance rates (and a long list of discounts).
+It also offers useful coverage add-ons.
 But Travelers has weaker claims satisfaction and complaint scores than other providers.

 Pros